Grimmasura/HFCTM-II-ORION/README.md

 makepkg -si
 ```

-See `README-arch.md` for details, systemd usage, and optional dependencies.
+See `README-arch.md` for systemd usage and optional dependencies.